-MONTREAL - A hearing on whether Quebec's accused election-night shooter can obtain legal aid will determine how his criminal trial will proceed next year.
+MONTREAL - A hearing on whether Quebec's accused election-night shooter can get the province to fund his defence could well determine how smoothly his criminal trial will proceed next year.

-Richard Henry Bain was back in a Montreal courtroom today and found out that a judge has been assigned to deal with the issue of his legal representation.
+Richard Henry Bain was back in a Montreal courtroom on Wednesday and was informed that a judge has been assigned to deal with the issue of his legal representation later this month.

-Bain is charged with first-degree murder and attempted murder after an attack at a Montreal club in September 2012 as Premier Pauline Marois celebrated her election victory.
+Bain is charged with first-degree murder and attempted murder after an attack at a Montreal club in September 2012 as Premier Pauline Marois celebrated the election victory of her Parti Quebecois.

 The outcome will have an impact on his murder trial.